IceHe/lib/snips/message-queues/rocket-mq.md

 - In this context, we decided to invent a new messaging engine to handle a broader set of use cases, ranging from traditional pub/sub scenarios to high volume real-time zero-loss tolerance transaction system.
     - We believe this solution can be beneficial, so we would like to open source it to the community.
     - Today, more than 100 companies are using the open source version of RocketMQ in their business.
-- The following table demonstrates the comparison between RocketMQ, ActiveMQ and Kafka (Apache’s most popular messaging solutions according to awesome-java):
+- The following table demonstrates the comparison between RocketMQ, ActiveMQ and Kafka (Apache's most popular messaging solutions according to awesome-java):

 #### RocketMQ vs. ActiveMQ vs. Kafka

 <!--

 - _Please note this documentation is written by the RocketMQ team._
-    - _Although the ideal is a disinterested comparison of technology and features, the authors’ expertise and biases obviously favor RocketMQ._
+    - _Although the ideal is a disinterested comparison of technology and features, the authors' expertise and biases obviously favor RocketMQ._
 - _The table below is a handy quick reference for spotting the differences among RocketMQ and its most popular alternatives at a glance._

 -->